scottishgovernment/resources.mygov.scot/digital-talent-development/scottish-digital-academy.md

 If you withdraw from the course, and the Scottish Digital Academy are unable to fill the requested space, the course booking will be invoiced as a filled place.

 ## Contact
-Tai McLennan, Digital Talent Strategy Specialist or Lorraine Lee, Scottish Digital Academy Business Manager at [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot).
+Tai McLennan, Digital Capability Strategy Specialist or Lorraine Lee, Scottish Digital Academy Business Manager at [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot).